Sonified/Plotbot/README.md

         mkdir -p ~/GitHub && cd ~/GitHub
         ```

+    *   If you've previously attempted to install Plotbot, remove any existing installation:

+        ```bash
+        # Remove existing Plotbot directory if it exists
+        rm -rf ~/GitHub/Plotbot
+        ```

     *   Clone this repository and change your working directory to the Plotbot directory.
 After you run this command you can follow the instructions in the terminal to complete the installation 💻:

         ```bash